araujo88/BitLDC/README.md

 - The consensus mechanism here is basic; a more sophisticated system would be required for actual use.
 - The management of private keys, secure communication channels, and data privacy would be crucial in a practical implementation.

-This Python script provides a basic framework for understanding how the BitDC Protocol could be structured and gives insight into the types of operations and logic that would be involved in its implementation.
+This Python script provides a basic framework for understanding how the BitLDC Protocol could be structured and gives insight into the types of operations and logic that would be involved in its implementation.

-To incorporate the integration of Bitcoin Hivemind into the BitDC Protocol document, we need to add a new section that outlines how this decentralized oracle system and prediction marketplace can enhance the protocol.
-This addition will fit well under the "Future Directions" part of the document, emphasizing the potential for expanding the capabilities and applications of the BitDC Protocol.
+To incorporate the integration of Bitcoin Hivemind into the BitLDC Protocol document, we need to add a new section that outlines how this decentralized oracle system and prediction marketplace can enhance the protocol.
+This addition will fit well under the "Future Directions" part of the document, emphasizing the potential for expanding the capabilities and applications of the BitLDC Protocol.

 Here's how the updated "Future Directions" section could look: